-4.16 LONE WORKERS
+3.16 LONE WORKERS

-- a) Lone workers must be provided with a mobile phone with network coverage in order to be able to contact their Supervisor/Manager or the Site Manager. - b) Apprentices cannot be left unattended under any circumstances for high-risk work. - c) Lone workers must advise the Site Manager when they arrived on site and when they leave site.
+- a) Lone workers must be provided with a mobile phone with network coverage in order to be able to contact their Supervisor/Manager or the Site Manager. - b) Apprentices are always required to be supervised. - c) Lone workers must advise the Site Manager when they arrived on site and when they leave site.

-4.17 MANUAL HANDLING
+3.17 MANUAL HANDLING

 - a) Manual handling must be conducted in accordance with the Code of Practice Hazardous Manual Tasks. - b) Workers and sub-contractors are to be encouraged to take enough time to assess risks before they perform manual handling tasks.
 Where possible, and after completion of training in the use of equipment, mechanical aids should be used for manual handling.
-Examples of manual handling tasks / risks include but not limited to: - Heavy / awkward materials, fencing panels, ply sheeting, pipes and connections, packages, cement/grout bags. - Moving plant, equipment and scaffolding. - Using wheelbarrows and trolleys to transport materials. - · Reaching and stretching tasks. - c) Control measures should be aimed at eliminating or minimising risks from manual handling tasks:
+Examples of manual handling tasks / risks include but not limited to: - Heavy / awkward materials, fencing panels, ply sheeting, pipes and connections, packages, cement/grout bags. - Moving plant, equipment and scaffolding. - Using wheelbarrows and trolleys to transport materials. - Reaching and stretching tasks. - c) Control measures should be aimed at eliminating or minimising risks from manual handling tasks:

 Hierarchy of control Examples of control measures Elimination Automate the manual task (such as using remote controls) Deliver goods directly to the point of use to eliminate multiple handling.
 Substitution Replace heavy items with those that are lighter, smaller and/or easier to handle.
 Replace hand tools with power tools to reduce the level of force required to do the task.
 Isolation Isolate vibrating machinery from the user, for example by providing fully independent seating on mobile plant.
 Engineering Use mechanical lifting aids.
+Administrative Rotate workers between different tasks Arrange workflows to avoid peak physical and mental.